 Abstracts from previous recipients:

-Additionally, a signed hard copy of the application, along with all supporting documentation, but this is not necessary if all documents have been successfully submitted electronically:
+If needed you can send a signed hard copy of the application, along with all supporting documentation, but this is not necessary if all documents have been successfully submitted electronically:

 UTDG, Academy for Teaching & Learning

 One Bear Place 97189

-or hand-delivered to Marrs McLean Science Building #274.
+or deliver it to Marrs McLean Science Building #274.

 Questions?
 Email firstname.lastname@example.org.